himate/himate/README.md

         }
     }

+The `himate-config` repository contains `settings.json` files for different stages.
+`himate-config` is a submodule of this repository.
+Use `git submodule init` and `git submodule update` to pull the latest `master` branch into the `config` directory.

 ## Start / stop servers

 The database is controlled by the admin app.
 To ensure that all instances are running on the same database, you should use the two scripts inside of the `./tools` directory.